Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 I2C requires 4 wires for communication- Positive voltage, Ground, SDA, and SCL.
 SDA stands for Serial Data.
 This wire sends the bits to communicate between two or more entities.
 SCL stands for Serial Clock.
 This wire is responsible for the synchronization of data.

-Here we shall use the pin GP0 as SDA and GP1 as SCL.
-Note that these are pins 1 and 2 on our Pico.
+Here we shall use the pin GPIO 0 as SDA and GPIO 1 as SCL.

 Pin-to-Pin connection details: